 He was unable to play on and needed crutches to ambulate non-weight bearing on his injured side.

-Use of Ottawa rules?
-And what are the limitations of assessment only 3 days post-injury?
+What are the limitations of assessment only 3 days post-injury?

 He described immediate swelling after the incident, which has maintained or worsened slightly since the injury.
 He also describes constant pain, easing to date.